Mitsubishi UFJ pledges net zero emissions in finance portfolio by 2050

 The bank will also aim for carbon neutrality in its own operations by 2030, it said.
 The lender will provide annual updates on its progress toward the 2050 target.

-Activist shareholders have turned their attention to Japanese banks and other companies in the last year, submitting resolutions for annual general meetings to push them to align their business with the Paris Agreement.
+Activist shareholders have turned their attention to Japanese banks and other companies in the last year, submitting resolutions for annual general meetings to push them to align their business with the Paris Agreement that was agreed in 2015.

 Investors in MUFG submitted in March a resolution to the bank for its AGM that will be held in June.